wlav/cppyy/doc/source/examples.rst

 The detailed feature lists have examples that work using a header file, and there is the `tutorial`_ that shows mixing of C++ and Python interactively.
-More complete examples that show packaging include these repos in alphabetical order:
+More complete examples that show packaging include these repos (in alphabetical order):

  * `cppyy-bbhash`_
  * `cppyy-knearestneighbors`_